SDFIdk/vanda_hydrometry_data/README.md

 The parameter is ignored for Examination Types.

+### Inspect API retrieved data

+In order to display the data retrieved from the API in the console (or redirect the output into a file) so the user can inspect it, use the parameter "displayRawData".
+Example that will display all the stations.

+	stations --displayRawData

-### Inspect data
+### Inspect internal data

-In order to display the data in the console (or redirect the output into a file) so the user can inspect it, use the parameter "displayData".
+In order to display the mapped data in the console (or redirect the output into a file) so the user can inspect it, use the parameter "displayData".
 Example that will display all the stations.

 	stations --displayData

 ### More output